Costa Rica

 Target Overview

 Costa Rica’s December 2020 NDC includes a target of 9.11 MtCO2e emissions in 2030 and a cumulative emissions budget between 2021 and 2030 of 106.53 MtCO2e emissions (including LULUCF with global warming potentials, GWPs, from the IPCC’s Second Assessment Report, SAR).
 The CAT estimates the 2030 target to be 11.9 to 12.5 MtCO2e excluding LULUCF in GWPs from the IPCC’s fourth assessment report (see “Assumptions” section for details).
-For 2030, this is equivalent to an decrease between or 7% to 11% below 2010 levels excluding LULUCF.
+For 2030, this is equivalent to a decrease between 7% to 11% below 2010 levels excluding LULUCF.

 The CAT rates Costa Rica’s 2030 NDC target as “Almost Sufficient" when rated against modelled domestic pathways ("NDC target against modelled domestic pathways"), and "1.5°C compatible" when rated against the fair share contribution ("NDC target against fair share").
 Costa Rica does not specify a conditional target or an international element in its NDC, so we rate the unconditional target against the two rating frameworks.